-To cultivate a creative and safe space for Black girls to learn, embrace their authentic selves, and tell their stories through film.
+To create a free camp for Black girls to receive resources, learn, collaborate, embrace their authentic selves, and tell their stories through film.

 To create an avenue for more Black girls to enter the media industry to positively influence the stories and representation of Black girls on both sides of the camera.